stennety/mywebsite/_posts/2024-02-20-Experimenting-with-Synthetic-Data-from-Large-Models.md

 Setting scope relies on understanding user behaviour.
 What is the ideal behaviour?
 What does it look like when users are not being safe?
 What are the expected edge cases?

 For a new problem, in the context of a hackathon, we used LLMs to generate these scenarios, which gave us a good view of breadth on the problem.
 We made some trade-offs to get good results in testing:
-- We would focus on "Wearing Helmet" / "Not wearing a helmet"
+- We would focus on "Wearing helmet" / "Not wearing a helmet"
 - We would leave "Safely fastened" to future discovery
 - We would target a breadth of users and scenes
 - We assumed logic for exceptions, would be handled outside the AI model